majestrate/i2p.rocks.blog/content/nginx-defaults-suck-dognutts.md

 a few days ago i noticed that the box i was running this massive open tracker on was dogpiling and had a backlog of over 1K connections in the workers in the writing state. after putting `nginx performance tuning` into the web search, i came to the realization that you are actually supposed to tune nginx for production enviroments because the defaults are so .... low end? you could probably run nginx on a netbsd lemon so i guess that's fine.

-by default nginx processes 1 connection per worker. yea, really.
-To ammend this, set `mulit_accept` in the `events` block of tyour nginx config to be `on` as god intended. while i was in the config, i also made other numbers go up:
+by default nginx processes 1 connection per worker.

+to ammend this, set `mulit_accept` in the `events` block of your nginx config to be `on` as god intended. while i was in the config, i also made other numbers go up:

 ```nginx